RCA Mark II Sound Synthesizer

-The RCA Mark II Sound Synthesizer (nicknamed Victor) was the first programmable electronic synthesizer and the flagship piece of equipment at the Columbia-Princeton Electronic Music Center.
-Designed by Herbert Belar and Harry Olson at RCA, with contributions by Vladimir Ussachevsky and Peter Mauzey, it was installed at Columbia University in 1957.
-Consisting of a room-sized array of interconnected sound synthesis components, the Mark II gave the user more flexibility and had twice the number of tone oscillators as its predecessor, the Mark I. The synthesizer was funded by a large grant from the Rockefeller Foundation.
+The RCA Mark II Sound Synthesizer (nicknamed "Victor") was the first programmable electronic music synthesizer.
+Designed by engineers Herbert Belar and Harry F. Olson at RCA with contributions from Peter Mauzey and composer Vladimir Ussachevsky, it was installed at the Columbia-Princeton Electronic Music Center at Columbia University in 1957.
+Consisting of a room-sized array of interconnected components, the Mark II gave the user more flexibility and had twice the number of tone oscillators as its predecessor, the Mark I. The development of the synthesizer and its acquisition by Columbia were funded by a large grant from the Rockefeller Foundation.
+An apocryphal story holds that Ussachevsky and Otto Luening convinced RCA to build the unit by claiming that it could "replace the symphony orchestra," prompting RCA executives to invest in the technology in the hopes of being able to eliminate their unionized radio orchestra.

-Earlier 20th century electronic instruments such as the Telharmonium or the theremin were manually operated.
-The RCA combined diverse electronic sound generation with a music sequencer, which proved a huge attraction to composers of the day, who were growing weary of creating electronic works by splicing together individual sounds recorded on sections of magnetic tape.
-The RCA Mark II featured a binary sequencer using a paper tape reader analogous to a player piano, that would send instructions to the synthesizer, automating playback from the device.
-The synthesizer would then output sound to a synchronized record lathe next to the machine.
-The resulting recording would then be compared against the punch-tape score, and the process would be repeated until the desired results were obtained.
+Made to United States Air Force construction specifications (and sporting an Air Force oscilloscope), its active electronics were constructed entirely with vacuum tubes.
+While earlier electronic instruments had been manually operated, the RCA Mark II combined diverse electronic sound generation with a punched paper roll-based music sequencer, which proved attractive to composers of the day as an alternative to creating electronic works by laboriously splicing together sounds recorded on magnetic tape.
+The synthesizer had four-note variable polyphony, in addition to twelve fixed-tone oscillators and a white noise generator.
+It output sound to a synchronized record lathe; the resulting recording would then be compared against the punched-paper score, and the process would be repeated until the desired results were obtained.